-- Take blood for a full blood count (FBC): the mean cell volume (MCV) indicates the probable cause of anaemia: - A below-normal MCV suggests iron deficiency anaemia (microcytic). - A normal MCV suggests anaemia of chronic disease (normocytic). - An above-normal MCV suggests folate or vitamin B12 deficiency anaemia (macrocytic). - If the FBC shows a microcytic picture, it is reasonable to initially treat as iron-deficiency anaemia. - If the FBC shows a normocytic or macrocytic picture, do further tests: iron studies, red cell folate and vitamin B12 levels to identify the cause. - Send urine away for microscopy and culture, and a stool sample for occult blood and parasites. - Do a malaria smear, where relevant. - Start treatment for anaemia with ferrous sulphate 200 mg oral 3 times daily, and continue with folic acid 5 mg oral daily. - If the Hb is <6.0 g/dL or if the patient is symptomatic (dizziness, tachycardia, shortness of breath at rest), then she must be admitted to hospital. - Avoid overloading with intravenous fluids. - Transfuse only if symptomatic. - Give one unit at a time over 4-6 hours. - Review need for further transfusion after each unit transfused, based on symptoms, rather than Hb level.
-Give furosemide 20 mg intravenously after each unit transfused.
+- Take blood for a full blood count (FBC): the mean cell volume (MCV) indicates the probable cause of anaemia: • a below-normal MCV suggests iron deficiency anaemia (microcytic) - a normal MCV suggests non denciency anaemia (microcytic) a normal MCV suggests anaemia of chronic disease (normocytic) - a normal MCV suggests anaemia of chronic disease (normocytic) an above normal MCV suggests falate at vitamin B12 defisionay anaemia (i - an above-normal MCV suggests folate or vitamin B12 deficiency anaemia (macrocytic) - if the FBC shows a microcytic picture, it is reasonable to initially treat as iron-deficiency anaemia if the FBC shows a microcytic picture, it is reasonable to initially treat as iron-deficiency anaemia - if the FBC shows a normocytic or macrocytic picture, do further tests: iron studies, red cell folate and vitamin B12 levels to identify the cause - send urine away for microscopy and culture, and a stool sample for occult blood and parasites. - do a malaria smear, where relevant

+- start treatment for anaemia with ferrous sulphate 200 mg oral 3 times daily, and continue with folic acid 5 mg oral daily - if the Hb is <6.0 g/dL or if the patient is symptomatic (dizziness, tachycardia, shortness of breath at rest), then she must be admitted to hospital - avoid overloading with intravenous fluids - transfuse only if symptomatic - give one unit at a time over four to six hours - review need for further transfusion after each unit transfused, based on symptoms, rather than Hb level.
+Give furosemide 20 mg intravenously after each unit transfused

 If there is a failure to respond to oral iron therapy, compliance with the supplements should be checked and the results of iron studies, red cell folate and vitamin B12 levels should be checked and treat accordingly.
-If there is no response to oral iron treatment or if ≥36 weeks, and if iron deficiency confirmed, consider administering parenteral iron therapy (in hospitals only).
+If there is no response to oral iron treatment or if \geq 36 weeks, and if iron deficiency confirmed, consider administering parenteral iron therapy (in hospitals only).